abinit/abinit/doc/tutorial/eph4zpr.md

    Usins *np_perts* = [[natom]] is usually a reasonable choice.

-3. If the memory for the wavefuntions and $W(\rr, \RR, \text{3 natom})$ is under control, you may want to activate the $\qq$-point parallelism to speedup the calculation and decrease the memory required by the cache.
+3. If the memory for the wavefuntions and $W(\rr, \RR, \text{3 natom})$ is under control, you may want to activate the $\qq$-point parallelism to speedup the calculation.

 4. Finally, use the $\kk$-point parallelism if there are enough CPUs available to boost the calculation.
    Obviously, this kind of parallelism makes sense if you are computing QP corrections for several $\kk$ points